alonalj/hta/README.md

 If you are analysing Visium spatial gene expression data (e.g. any of those listed [here](https://support.10xgenomics.com/spatial-gene-expression/datasets), or [this one](https://support.10xgenomics.com/spatial-gene-expression/datasets/1.1.0/V1_Breast_Cancer_Block_A_Section_1) used in our examples below) you can use our `Visium` built-in class to generate the input format for HTA (i.e., the `t` as in Example 1).

-Make sure you have the following folders from your Visium data:
+Make sure you have obtained the following files for your Visium data:

 > filtered_feature_bc_matrix
 >